-Taieri Gorge Railway Limited operates in two main divisions being the daily tourist train (the Taieri Gorge Limited) and the Excursions and Charters division.
-There is also income from the Dunedin Silver Fern train division, travel agency sales, merchandise sales and contract work.
+Taieri Gorge Railway Limited operates in three train divisions being the daily tourist train (the Taieri Gorge Limited), the Excursions and Charters division and the Dunedin Silver Fern railcar division.
+There is also growing income from travel agency sales and retail merchandise sales.